 Then there’s Germany.
 I am fortunate to know a lot of Germans from my Commodore 64 and Amiga hacking days of the 1980s and 1990s and on the whole they’re all very nice guys, pretty normal, much the same as you and me, just German.
 Now even many Germans are starting to say “enough” towards immigration.
 Angela Merkel’s party has taken a major setback and now the Alternative For Germany party is set to enter the German Parliament for the first time ever.
 Why am I not surprised?
 It’s only a matter of time (in my opinion) before we have something similar in France.

 Then there’s the USA.
 Boy is this a hotbed of spin and bullshit.
 Would Hillary Clinton be a good President?
 Damned if I know.
 Would Donald Trump be a good President?
 Again damned if I know, he might after all.
 The point is he is telling many people what they want to hear.
 Guess what if people are pissed off enough that works.
 Then you end with far right politics and all because the previous administrations/governments couldn’t be arsed to do WHAT the people that voted for them wanted.
-For my money the USA will get the President it wants, whether that’s Clinton or Trump and ultimately your country should be led by the people who represent what YOU want not by what they think is “best for you”.
+For my money the USA will get the President it wants, whether that’s Clinton or Trump as ultimately your country should be led by the people who represent what YOU want not by what they think is “best for you”.

 Whoever runs a country would do well to remember this.
-Represent the wishes of the people who voted for you, that’s what a representative democracy is supposed to be, not some system for you further your political career and piss people off with a load of things they don’t want.
+Represent the wishes of the people who voted for you, that’s what a representative democracy is supposed to be, not some system for you to further your political career and piss people off with a load of things they don’t want.
 We’re grown ups, we understand we need some austerity, tightening the belts and all that.
 But also many of us don’t want uncontrolled immigration.
 I myself have considered emigration and even with all my experience, qualifications and other “skills” (I speak more than one language) it’s a “no” from everywhere pretty much, why doesn’t the UK have immigration like that?
 Oh hang on it does, if you’re a surgeon from Australia or a rocket scientist from the USA.
 But once you’re in the EU block it seems to be a “free for all” and in a country the size of the United Kingdom this simply can’t carry on.

 PS some figures: